Skip to content

 David Herendeen, January 10, 1955 – February 10, 2026

 A Celebration of Life Service for David Herendeen will take place in the Farmington Friends Meetinghouse sanctuary (187 County Road 8, Farmington, NY) at 11:00 am on March 28.
 Family and friends are invited to a reception with the family in the Commons Room of the church following the service.
-A Zoom option is being explored.
+Register here to attend the service via Zoom.

 The Celebration of Life will be preceded by a burial service at the North Farmington Cemetery (behind the Friends Meetinghouse) at 10:00am.